There are usually a number of different soil layers underneath a house.

 Cracks in drywall throughout the house are reliable indicators of foundation settlement.
 Cracks will often be larger and more obvious in the home's upper levels.

 Typical drywall cracks during foundation settlement are commonly located at the corners of doors and windows and along drywall seams.
 Drywall tape can also be a good indicator, especially if it's ripping or coming loose.
-Drywall cracks can also be a sign of sinking crawl space supports, sinking floors, and heaving floors.
+Drywall cracks can also be a sign of sinking crawl space support, sinking floors, and heaving floors.

 At Arizona Foundation Solutions, we recommend installing foundation piers to stabilize, repair, and restore a foundation that's been damaged by issues related to foundation settlement and poor supporting soils.

 There are several different types of foundation piers; each one is designed to address a different kind of foundation problem.
 We install three different kinds of foundation piers: push piers, helical piers, and slab piers.

 Push piers connect the foundation to strong, stable soil or bedrock.

 Foundation piers attach to the base of the foundation with special brackets and extend through settling and unstable soil layers, transferring the weight of your home to competent soils or bedrock.